 Probably the most famous place in the United Kingdom, Buckingham Palace serves as the current primary London workplace and residence for the reigning sovereign of the United Kingdom.
 It was originally built as a private residence by the Duke of Buckingham (hence the name) in the early 18th century, but was later acquired by British royalty and expanded over time.

-The space in front of Buckingham Palace is always crowded during the time of the changing of the guard and so Shabby took us to a spot in front of St. James’ Palace where we got very close to some of the regiments, including the Nepalese Brigade of Gurkhas that were part of the Changing of the Guard ceremony that day.
+The space in front of Buckingham Palace is always crowded during the time of the Changing of the Guard and so Shabby took us to a spot in front of St. James’ Palace where we got very close to some of the regiments, including the Nepalese Brigade of Gurkhas that were part of the Changing of the Guard ceremony that day.

-After the changing of the guard, we were able to get a much closer look at the palace and then we also visited the Royal Mews (royal collection of historic carriages and coaches) next door during our tour break since we had a 2-day London Pass (read our detailed London Pass review to find out if it worth buying for your trip).
+Laurence and I decided to use our break time to visit the Royal Mews (royal collection of historic carriages and coaches) next door on our own since we had a 2-day London Pass (read our detailed London Pass review to find out if it worth buying for your trip).
 Then we just grabbed sandwiches to eat before heading back to the meet-up point to rejoin our group.

 The second half of our tour began with a walk to Trafalgar Square.
-This famous public square contains Nelson’s Column, built to commemorate Admiral Horatio Nelson who died at the Battle of Trafalgar, at its center which is guarded by the four famous bronze lion statues.
+This famous public square contains Nelson’s Column, built to commemorate Vice Admiral Horatio Nelson who died at the Battle of Trafalgar, at its center which is guarded by the four famous bronze lion statues.

-Along the walk, we made brief stop to look at the Horse Guards, the Cenotaph (national war memorial), and to take in the official residence of the British Prime Minister at 10 Downing Street (there is not much to see to be honest except for an unimpressive facade and a door)
+Along the walk, we made brief stop to look at the Horse Guards, the Cenotaph (national war memorial), and to take in the official residence of the British Prime Minister at 10 Downing Street.
+Unfortunately there is not much to see through the gate at Downing Street except for a fairly unimpressive facade and a door.

 Perhaps the most famous square in London, this green square is surrounded by a number of iconic sites as well as a number of administrative buildings, including Westminster Abbey, the Palace of Westminster, the Supreme Court, and many government buildings of Whitehall.

-The Palace of Westminster, also know as the Houses of Parliament, is the meeting place for the British Parliament (both the House of Commons and the House of Lords) and most recognizable for its famous Elizabeth Tower, often referred to as as Big Ben.
+The Palace of Westminster, also known as the Houses of Parliament, is the meeting place for the British Parliament (both the House of Commons and the House of Lords) and is most recognizable for its famous Elizabeth Tower, often referred to as as Big Ben.